Wedding Spending Is Down: 6 Things You Can Do • No. 4

 Economists have been forecasting a recession to hit towards the end of 2019 for a while now, and while those predictions are not always accurate, wedding spending tends to be a canary in the coal mine for how people are feeling about their financial future.

 At the end of my 2019 State of the Wedding Industry post, I outlined six things wedding professionals will need to do in order to navigate the coming uncertainties.
-In this blog series, I’m diving into each one a little bit more.
+In this blog series called 6 Ways to Survive a Recession, I’m diving into each one a little bit more.
 Here’s what’s been previously covered:

 The fourth thing you should focus on is this: